A Heart of Gratitude Helps Silence Anxiety and Depression

 • prison cell – whether physical, emotional, or spiritual, and extend to you his key to freedom, without the hangover, the aftermath, or the numbing

 May I pray for you?
 Dear Lord, I may not know this one who’s reading, but you do.
 You know everything about them, and you love them extravagantly.
 May they in this moment experience your love and power to free them from from their dark place into your amazing light.
 You are so good and kind, and I ask they would feel your presence right now.
 Draw them to yourself, as you have a million time drawn me in my pain.
-I also ask, that if they choose to give their allegiance to you, that you would lead them to others who’ve experienced your gifts to teach them.
+I also ask, that if they choose to come to you, that you would lead them to others who’ve experienced your gifts to teach them.
 Thank you.
 In Jesus’ name, amen.

 Jesus sees everything about you.
 He's offering you a new life, in a new way, and relationship with him him truth.
 He's the King and has the power to change things.